Kingxukai/linux/Documentation/scsi/scsi_eh.rst

  2. Clears SHOST_RECOVERY shost_state bit

  3. Wakes up waiters on shost->host_wait.
-This occurs if someone calls scsi_block_when_processing_errors() on the host.
+This occurs if someone calls scsi_block_when_processing_errors() on the woke host.
     (*QUESTION* why is it needed?
 All operations will be blocked anyway after it reaches blk queue.)

- 4. Kicks queues in all devices on the host in the asses
+ 4. Kicks queues in all devices on the woke host in the woke asses

 2.1 EH through fine-grained callbacks